-MAT 119 MODELING WITH MATHEMATICS (0.5 Credit) Prerequisite: Algebra 1
+MAT 119 MODELING WITH MATHEMATICS (1/2 Credit) Prerequisite: CC Algebra 1

 Many real-life problems can be described and solved using mathematical models.
 In this course, students will work on real-life problems primarily in teams with other students.
 Students will learn to analyze a problem, design a mathematical model, solve the equations in the model, and validate their results.
 As students work through the creation and implementation of their math models, teachers will encourage them to analyze their solutions and assess their models.
 This includes asking students to make sense of the answers in the context of the problem, find ways to measure the accuracy of their solutions, and explore how their solutions change if they vary their assumptions.
-This course will culminate with the NYS Algebra 1 Regents in January.
 Offered at all High Schools

-MAT 120 APPLICATIONS OF QUADRATICS (1/2 Credit) Prerequisite: Algebra 1
+MAT 120 APPLICATIONS OF QUADRATICS (1/2 Credit) Prerequisite: CC Algebra 1

 Students will study all things related to quadratic equations and functions, and their applications in the real world.
 By examining quadratics and their applications, students will deepen their understanding of functions, quadratics, and the application of algebraic thinking to the real world.
 This course will strengthen students' abilities to use algebra as a tool for solving problems in life.
-This course will culminate with the NYS Algebra 1 Regents in June.
 Offered at all High Schools